xijo/betterplace_apidocs/sections/need_details.md

 The details and list view show the same data per project need.

 **For [betterplace.org clients](../README.md#client-api):**
-There is no client-scoped-url.
+There is no client-scoped URL.
-Please use the api calls that are provided inside the client project _url_ response to make sure you only request data that is associated with one of your projects.
+Please use the API calls that are provided inside the client project _url_ response to make sure you only request data that is associated with one of your projects.